wcpos/monorepo/README.md

 ## 💡 About

-The goal of this project is to develop a <u>free</u> and <u>extensible</u> Point of Sale application with first support for collecting payment via cryptocurrency.
+The goal of this project is to develop a <u>free</u> and <u>extensible</u> Point of Sale application with first-class support for collecting payment via cryptocurrency.

 Currently the application requires [WooCommerce](https://woocommerce.com) to provide the backend database, but it should not necessarily be limited to WooCommerce.